Agentic AI: agents that do the work, not just talk about it

 - Multi-step planning.
 It sequences those calls toward a goal, adapting when a step fails instead of running a fixed script.

 - Grounded context.
-Via standards like MCP, it connects to your data and tools in a structured, auditable way — acting on your reality, not a hallucination of it.
+Via standards like MCP, it connects to your data and tools in a structured, auditable way — acting on your reality, not a hallucination.

 If a vendor can't draw the line between a chatbot and an agent cleanly, they're selling you a demo.